Kong/docs.konghq.com/app/_hub/kong-inc/saml/_index.md

       required: false
       default: 600
       datatype: integer
-      description: The session cookie renew time.
+      description: The session cookie renew time in seconds.
     - name: session_cookie_path
       required: false
-      default: '"/"'
+      default: /
       datatype: string
-      description: The session cookie Path flag.
+      description: The session cookie path flag.
     - name: session_cookie_domain
       required: false
       default: null
       datatype: string
-      description: The session cookie Domain flag.
+      description: The session cookie domain flag.
     - name: session_cookie_samesite
       required: false
-      default: '"Lax"'
+      default: Lax
       datatype: string
       description: |
         Controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks:
         - `Strict`: Cookies will only be sent in a first-party context and not be sent along with requests initiated by third party websites.
-        - `Lax`: Cookies are not sent on normal cross-site subrequests (for example to load images or frames into a third party site), but are sent when a user is navigating to the origin site (for example, when following a link).
+        - `Lax`: Cookies are not sent on normal cross-site subrequests, like loading images or frames into a third party site, but are sent when a user is navigating to the origin site, like when they are following a link.
-        - `None`: Cookies will be sent in all contexts, for example in responses to both first-party and cross-origin requests.
-If SameSite=None is set, the cookie Secure attribute must also be set (or the cookie will be blocked)
+        - `None`: Cookies will be sent in all contexts, including responses to both first-party and cross-origin requests.
+If `SameSite=None` is set, the cookie secure attribute must also be set or the cookie will be blocked.
         - `off`: Do not set the Same-Site flag.
     - name: session_cookie_httponly
       required: false
       default: true
       datatype: boolean
-      description: 'Forbids JavaScript from accessing the cookie, for example, through the `Document.cookie` property.'
+      description: Forbids JavaScript from accessing the cookie, for example, through the `Document.cookie` property.
     - name: session_cookie_secure
       required: false
       default: (from the request scheme)
       datatype: boolean
       description: |
-        Cookie is only sent to the server when a request is made with the https: scheme (except on localhost), and therefore is more resistant to man-in-the-middle attacks.
+        The cookie is only sent to the server when a request is made with the https:scheme (except on localhost), and therefore is more resistant to man-in-the-middle attacks.
     - name: session_cookie_maxsize
       required: false
       default: 4000
       datatype: integer
-      description: The maximum size of each cookie chunk in bytes.
+      description: The maximum size of each cookie in bytes.
     - group: Session Settings
     - name: session_secret
       required: false
-      default: '(auto-generated is no value supplied)'
+      default: auto-generated
       datatype: string
       encrypted: true
       referenceable: true
       description: |
         The session secret.
+This value is auto-generated if no value is set.
     - name: session_strategy
       required: false
-      default: '"default"'
+      default: default
       datatype: string
       description: |
         The session strategy:
         - `default`:  reuses session identifiers over modifications (but can be problematic with single-page applications with a lot of concurrent asynchronous requests)
-        - `regenerate`: generates a new session identifier on each modification and does not use expiry for signature verification (useful in single-page applications or SPAs)
+        - `regenerate`: generates a new session identifier on each modification and does not use expiry for signature verification.
+This is useful in single-page applications or SPAs.
     - name: session_compressor
       required: false
-      default: '"none"'
+      default: none
       datatype: string
       description: |
         The session strategy:
-        - `none`: no compression
+        - `none`: no compression.
-        - `zlib`: use zlib to compress cookie data
+        - `zlib`: use Zlib to compress cookie data.
     - name: session_storage
       required: false
-      default: '"cookie"'
+      default: cookie
       datatype: string
       description: |
         The session storage for session data:
-        - `cookie`: stores session data with the session cookie (the session cannot be invalidated or revoked without changing session secret, but is stateless, and doesn't require a database)
+        - `cookie`: stores session data with the session cookie.
+The session cannot be invalidated or revoked without changing the session secret, but is stateless, and doesn't require a database.
         - `memcache`: stores session data in memcached
         - `redis`: stores session data in Redis
     - name: reverify